deniederhut/workshop_Rintensive/PUBLICITY.md

 **knowledge requirements** : [Programming Fun!damentals](https://github.com/dlab-berkeley/programming-fundamentals), or equivalent prior knowledge

-**tech requirements** : Laptop required; please install R version 3.2 or greater in advance; the RStudio IDE is recommended but not required
+**tech requirements** : Laptop required; please install R version 3.2 or greater in advance (University laptops will need to have R installed by an administrator); the RStudio IDE is recommended but not required

 ## Part 2